 Proper nutrition is critical for good health.
 Your digestive tract is a key site of nutrient absorption.
 Chronic inflammation in your bowels can interfere with your body’s ability to absorb vitamins and minerals from the foods you eat.

-There are a number of significant issues caused by malnutrition, including anemia caused by a deficiency in iron or vitamin B-12.
+There are a number of significant issues caused by malnutrition, including anemia from lack of iron or vitamin B12.
 This is common in people with Crohn’s disease.

 - reduced immune system function

 - decreased coordination

 Ulcers, open sores that can appear anywhere along the digestive tract, may occur in people with Crohn’s disease.

 These ulcers can be painful and dangerous if they cause internal bleeding.
 They can also cause perforations, or holes, in the intestinal tract.
 This may allow digestive contents to enter the abdomen.